GREAT BALSAMS

 final image: Flat Laurel Creek

-Fun fact: The Great Balsams are more than a billion years old and were once among the world’s tallest.
-The mountaintops we see now are metamorphic rocks and they used to be the valleys — erosion wore away the taller limestone rock.
+The Appalachian Mountains are more than a billion years old, and they were once among the world’s tallest.
+The mountaintops we see now are strong metamorphic rock that used to be the valleys of the mountain range — erosion wore away the taller limestone rock.
+I try to imagine what the Great Balsams must’ve looked like back then.